eclipse-archived/codewind-docs/docs/_documentations/projectview.md

 When one or more log files have changed, an `Updated` notice is displayed.
 The changed logs are marked with `*`.

 If there are no log files, the dropdown menu will be empty.

+Would it be possible to add something to the IDEs to allow the user to configure the log level for a Codewind instance?

 ![Image of log files](./images/viewingmultiplelogfiles.png)